dweinstein/deps_checker/README.md

 A Python tool to fetch and analyze Software Bill of Materials (SBOM) data from NowSecure's GraphQL API to identify vulnerable dependencies.

+## Why This Tool Exists

+In September 2025, the npm ecosystem experienced two major supply chain attacks that compromised hundreds of packages used by millions of developers worldwide:

+1. **The First Wave** ([September 8, 2025](https://www.nowsecure.com/blog/2025/09/08/major-npm-supply-chain-attack-potential-impact-on-mobile-applications/)): Attackers compromised popular packages like `chalk`, `debug`, and `ansi-styles` with over 2 billion weekly downloads, injecting malware designed to intercept cryptocurrency transactions and steal credentials.

+2. **The Second Wave** ([September 16, 2025](https://www.nowsecure.com/blog/2025/09/16/new-npm-supply-chain-attack-hits-187-packages-heres-why-mobile-apps-are-still-at-risk/)): 187 additional packages were compromised, particularly targeting mobile development ecosystems including NativeScript, Angular mobile components, and React Native adjacent packages.

+### Why Mobile Apps Are at Risk

+Modern mobile applications frequently use JavaScript dependencies through:
+- **Hybrid frameworks**: React Native, Ionic, Cordova, NativeScript
+- **Backend services**: Node.js APIs and services that mobile apps connect to
+- **Build tools**: Development and CI/CD pipeline dependencies

+These compromised packages can:
+- Steal authentication tokens and API keys
+- Intercept network traffic
+- Exfiltrate sensitive user data
+- Modify application behavior

+### How This Tool Helps

+`deps_checker` helps security teams and developers:
+- **Rapidly identify** compromised npm packages in mobile applications
+- **Scan SBOM data** from NowSecure assessments to detect vulnerable dependencies
+- **Track specific versions** of packages known to be malicious
+- **Enable quick response** to supply chain attacks by checking entire app portfolios

+The tool includes a curated database of compromised package versions from these attacks, including packages like `chalk@5.6.1`, `debug@4.4.2`, and hundreds of others identified in the supply chain compromises.

 ## Features

 - Query NowSecure GraphQL API for SBOM data